Initial Child Protection Conferences

 - The expressed views, wishes and feelings of the child, parents and other family members; and

-- An analysis of the implications of the information gathered to reach a judgement on whether the child is suffering, or likely to suffer, Significant Harm and consider how best to meet his or her developmental needs.
+- An analysis of the implications of the information gathered to reach a judgement on whether the child is suffering, or likely to suffer, Significant Harm and consider how best to meet their developmental needs.
 This analysis should address:

 - How the child’s strengths and difficulties are impacting on each other;